aldenleeSMU/FX-Regime-Engine/README.md

 ## 1. Overview

-This project implements a **volatility regime classification engine** designed to improve trading performance by dynamically adjusting exposure based on market conditions.
+This project implements a **volatility regime classification engine** designed to improve my current trading performance by dynamically adjusting exposure based on market conditions.

 The model was developed after observing that: